 Analysis and Use of

 Assessment Information

 to Inform Practice/4

 PI 3.3

+The teacher candidate

+demonstrates the ability

 The teacher candidate demonstrates the ability to interrogate practice and make connections across planning, instruction, assessment, and interactions with students.

 The teacher candidate constructs a reflective analysis that focuses on interrogating his content-specific and differentiated practice and making connections across planning, instruction, assessment, and interactions with students.